christianhjohnson/The-Contoso/README.md

 # The Contoso
 This repo started during my Microsoft Software and Systems Academy course as a hands-on learning tool.
 I continue to use it as a learning tool, expanding further into ARM templates and documenting my code and growth.
+It has been an evolving process.

 https://thecontoso.com